semprag/semprag.github.io/basics.md

 # Backmatter

-The end sections are organized like so:
+The end sections are organized in this order:

 1. Appendix
 2. References